htjb/maxsmooth/README.rst

 in the file 'Basin-hopping_Nelder_Mead/'.

-The code times_chis.py is used to call ``maxsmooth`` and the Basin-hopping methods (in the file 'BHNM/') and plot the recorded times and objective function evaluations.
+The code times_chis.py is used to call ``maxsmooth`` and the Basin-hopping methods (in the file 'BHNM/').
+It will plot the recorded times and objective function evaluations.

 The Basin-hopping/Nelder-Mead code is designed to fit MSFs and is not